 Learning technology vendors, this post is for you.

-It is so much easier to sell learning technology to support non-employees because you can compare training results with business performance and show defensible return on investment.
-I’ve seen internal HR groups try to buy a LMS for a decade to no avail.
-I’ve seen extended enterprise learning projects go from RFP to Live in 120 days.
+It is much easier to sell learning technology that supports non-employees because you can compare training results with business performance and show a defensible return on investment.
+I’ve seen internal HR groups try to buy an LMS for a decade to no avail.
+On the other hand, I’ve seen extended enterprise learning projects move from RFP to launch in only 120 days.
 I’ve always preferred the latter.

 You may be surprised to discover that you actually have a viable extended enterprise solution.
-You just don’t market it because you are trying to prove this integrated talent suite business case and you have forgotten the easier, lower hanging fruit of extended enterprise.
-I know most of you vendors come from the HR side and eLearning is no more important to you than Time and Attendance software, so let me help with some additional insights that will help you make money and quota.
+You just don’t market it, because you are so devoted to proving its value as an integrated talent suite.
+While chasing this elusive HR business case, you’ve forgotten the easier, lower hanging fruit of extended enterprise.
+I know most of you vendors are focused on HR, where elearning is no more important than time tracking and attendance software, so let me help with some additional insights that will help you make money and quota.

-Prior to the LMS and PM acquisitions of the last three years, large and small LMS providers had a clear focus on extended enterprise business opportunities.
-It wasn’t an either or type of thing.
-You could use either route to establish your learning technology at a corporation and try to grow the LMS and LCMS solution to support both internal and external eLearning.
+Prior to the LMS and performance management acquisitions of recent years, large and small LMS providers had a clear focus on extended enterprise business opportunities.
+It wasn’t an either/or type of thing.
+You could use either route to establish your learning technology at a corporate account, and try to grow the LMS and LCMS solution to support both internal and external elearning.

-- Large Number of Users: The size of the audience and thus the license potential tend to make extended enterprise opportunities multiple times larger than internal employees.
+- Many Users: The size of the extended enterprise learning audience (and licensing potential) lend themselves to opportunities that are multiple times larger than employee deployments.
 More users = more license revenue.
-Even you big HCM vendors have to admit that selling 100,000 thousand annual licenses to an external LMS audience is better than selling 10,000 internal employees a multi-product HCM sale.
+Even large HR-oriented LMS vendors have to admit that selling 100,000 annual licenses to an external LMS audience is better than selling 10,000 internal employees a multi-product talent management suite LMS sale.

-- Tied to Business Objectives: Organizations don’t implement extended enterprise learning technology unless there are business goals they are trying to achieve.
-Implementing learning technology to reach more of your audience, train and certify them quicker, deliver consistent content and expand into new markets are all easily measurable especially when comparing to customer and business data available in CRM and ERP solutions.
-Since these solutions are typically about increasing revenue, customer satisfaction and retention, they are also typically well funded for success as compared to many underfunded internal employee solutions.
+- Tied to Business Objectives: Organizations don’t implement extended enterprise learning technology unless they want to achieve clear, specific business goals.
+It’s easy to measure LMS implementations that reach more of your audience, train and certify them quicker, deliver consistent content and expand your business into new markets — especially when leveraging customer and business data available through CRM and ERP integrations.
+Since these solutions typically focus on increasing revenue, driving customer acquisition/retention and partner business performance, they are also typically well-funded, compared to many underfunded employee learning initiatives.

-- Single System: From a vendor perspective, very often RFPs can be avoided if an organization is already the LMS provider in either external or internal capacity.
-Organization can achieve economy of scale and better price points.
+- Single System: RFPs can often be avoided if a vendor is already the LMS provider, either in an internal or external learning technology capacity.
+Organizations can achieve economy of scale and find better price points attractive.

-- Growth Potential: Unlike most internal employee LMS initiatives, extended enterprise projects are almost always growing or at least trying to grow.
-Organizations can never have 100% of potential users voluntarily come to the LMS and access content and pay for content.
-Therefore, there is always the realistic potential of incremental licensing and services as the solution is more fully deployed across business functions.
+- Growth Potential: Unlike most employee LMS initiatives, extended enterprise projects are almost always growing (or at least trying to grow.
+Organizations can never have 100% of potential users voluntarily visiting the LMS, accessing content and paying for it.
+But there is always a realistic potential to expand incremental licensing and services income as the solution is more fully deployed across business functions.